LIFEHUBBER

 Hy-MT1.5-1.8B-1.25bit is a low-bit on-device translation model from AngelSlim, positioned around offline multilingual translation, GGUF access, Android demo use, and 1.25-bit compression.

 The official Hugging Face model card presents Hy-MT1.5-1.8B-1.25bit as a compact version of a HY-MT1.5 translation model, with model weights, GGUF links, Android demo materials, benchmark notes, speed examples, and technical reports for HY-MT, Sherry quantization, and AngelSlim.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, device support, benchmark context, and usage conditions can differ, so readers should review the original materials independently.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is